NickBell123/Digi-Market-Cap/README.md

 ### Manual Testing
 #### All testing was done on multipul browsers and devices.

+#### Register Page

+- Test that all input fields require input.

+- Test all input fields only accept vaild input.

+- Test error page loads on duplicate username input.

+- Test that after successful sign up directed to coin list page.

+- Test that back arrow does not break the site or cause an error.

+#### Sign In Page

+- Test that all input fields require input.

+- Test all input fields only accept vaild input.

+- Test error page loads on unknown username input.

+- Test error page loads on incorrect password input.

+- Test that after successful sign in directed to coin list page.

+- Test that back arrow does not break the site or cause an error.

+- Test that after logging out, pressing back arrow in the browser results in error page display.

+#### Coin List page

+- Test that all nav element show responsive pionter.

+- Test that Logo in nvabar loads coin list page.

+- Test that coin list link in navbar loads coin list page.

+- Test that My Crypto link points to M Cypto page.

+- Test that Add Crypto link points to Ad Cypto page.

+- Test that Logout link points to Logout page.

+- Test that back arrow does not break the site or cause an error.

+- Test table sorting filter work.

+- Test that after logging out, pressing back arrow in the browser results in error page display.

+#### My Crypto page

+- Test page loads with or without data.

+- Test that pie chart of holdings is displyed when data is available.

+- Test that all buttons point to correct pages

+- Test that all nav element show responsive pionter.

+- Test that Logo in nvabar loads coin list page.

+- Test that coin list link in navbar loads coin list page.

+- Test that My Crypto link points to M Cypto page.

+- Test that Add Crypto link points to Ad Cypto page.

+- Test that Logout link points to Logout page.

+- Test that back arrow does not break the site or cause an error.

+- Test that after logging out, pressing back arrow in the browser results in error page display.

 - From the sign in and register page try to submit without any input in username.
 Alert, field required working.

 - From the sign in and register page try to submit without any input in password.
 Alert, field required working.